Key Facebook Statistics (2025) at a Glance

 - Brazil has 112.55 million Facebook users.
 (Statista, 2024: Leading countries...)

-This shows Facebook's worldwide impact, especially outside the U.S. However, in places like China, its users are few because of local rules and homegrown competitors.
+This shows Facebook’s worldwide impact, especially outside the U.S. In markets like India, Indonesia, and Brazil, Facebook acts as:

 Facebook Gender Statistics